 One really great thing that the holiday season gives us is the chance to meet our family and friends again.
 When you are a renter and those loved ones come to visit, however, there are some points that you have to take note of.
 These things would not only ensure that their visit is pleasant but also that it doesn’t violate the terms of your lease.
 These points can be grouped into two.
 The first one is making your friends and family feel welcome during the holiday.
 The second one is understanding your responsibilities as a tenant when guests visit.
 With these points, you can maintain good relationships with everyone concerned – including your landlord!

-When preparing for your guests to arrive, there are a number of things you can do to make their visit as comfortable as possible.
+When preparing for your guests to arrive, there are a number of things you can do to make their visit comfortable.
 For instance, you’re going to have guests that are staying in your home.
 It’s almost a certainty that many of them would want to access your Wi-Fi.
 By taking a piece of paper and writing down your password before they arrive, you can make getting online a whole lot easier and more convenient for them.
 In the same way, by giving each guest detailed instructions on how to reach your house, including the necessary gate codes, you are making their journey a lot easier.
 No more uncertainty for them and they can focus on enjoying their trip.